 [Planned discussion for Stage 2: We tried to follow the target article’s method as closely as possible, yet we note several decisions by the authors that we found puzzling, which we will outline and discuss in Stage 2 as potential improvements for future research.
 Example: participants were instructed to interpret the term meat as beef, unless they do not avoid eating beef.]

+[Planned discussion for Stage 2: We plan to outline a future research agenda, and position our findings in context of the broader literature.]

 Conclusion

 [NOTE: the simulated replication findings detailed here MUST NOT be interpreted – they only serve as an example of how we plan to analyze the data and report our findings after data collection.
 This section is a placeholder example, will be updated in Stage 2]